mavlink/rfcs/text/am32_settings.md

 **Cons**
 - FC needs to carry the `setting --> address` mapping
-- FC needs to perfom the conversion of the value from real to uint8 format and vice versa
+- FC needs to perform the conversion of the value from real to uint8 format and vice versa
 - FC needs to sanitize the value before writing (min/max/increment)
 - FC needs to know when the start/stop of settings writes happens.
 Both four-way and dshot programming protocols require atomic updates.
 - **OR** Settings are updated individually (no-save model).
 The change of a single setting (drag slider and release) will trigger the atomic write/save/read.